 Originally established in 1934 by descendants of the early Scottish farmers who moved to New Zealand in the mid 1800s, Waipu settled into its existing location during the "golden area" of golf in 1966.
 Expanded to its current length in 1978 this course has recently (2014) redone the 17th.
 At around 6600 yards in length from the back tees the length of this course is not championship by any means, but its location on the shores of Bream Bay can't be beat.

-Waipu GC is a great example of a local Kiwi gem and can be played all year round.
+Few international travelers will have the chance to experience Waipu GC but it is a great example of a local Kiwi gem and can be played all year round.
 As a coastal course its sandy base means the course is always dry underfoot.
 In fact, the drainage is so good that local tournaments held in the dead of winter (July) when other courses in the country are closed.

 13th: From the highest point on the course players are provided a great view of Bream Bay and the famed Whangarei Heads.
 The tee shot is across a chasm to a raised green.
 Mind the wind coming from the water because it will move the ball in the air, and an over-cooked cut will find trees to the right of the green complex.
 However, a fade may be the shot to play as the to the left and from back-to-front.